-Using the linear mixed model function in SPSS 26, we conducted three separate two-level multilevel models (to account for the interdependence between couple members) in which we predicted the 1) listeners' receptiveness, 2) positive emotions and 3) negative emotions from the listeners' avoidance, the speaker's average verbal affection and nonverbal affection across the conversation and the interactions between the speakers' verbal affection and listener avoidance as well as the speakers' nonverbal affection and the listeners' attachment avoidance.
+Using the linear mixed model function in SPSS 26, we conducted three separate two-level multilevel models (to account for the interdependence between couple members) in which we predicted the (a) listeners' receptiveness, (b) positive emotions, and (c) negative emotions from the listeners' avoidance, the speaker's average verbal affection and nonverbal affection across the conversation and the interactions between the speakers' verbal affection and listener avoidance as well as the speakers' nonverbal affection and the listeners' attachment avoidance.
 We also included the main effects and interactions between the listeners' attachment anxiety and the aggregates of speaker verbal affection and nonverbal affection to control for the effects of attachment insecurity more broadly.
 We grand-mean centered all predictors.